Physics-structured cooperative neural network for baseline-free nuclear mass modeling: Results and Discussion

+Table~\ref{tab:comparison} restricts the comparison to baseline-free direct-prediction ML models and identifies where explicit nuclear physics priors enter each model.
+Among models with no explicit physics prior beyond $(Z,N)$, ANN2, KAN-2, and the parameter-matched MLP give RMSDs of 1.180, 0.870, and 0.836\,MeV, respectively.
+Feature-augmented direct predictors reach lower RMSDs (ANN7: 0.200\,MeV; KAN-11: 0.260\,MeV) by adding explicit nuclear descriptors\,\cite{2024Zeng+Nuclear,2025Liu+Kolmogorovarnold}.
+CoNN uses the same two explicit input features as the plain models and reaches 0.269\,MeV on all 3558 nuclei in AME2020.
+This value is close to KAN-11 and substantially below the other two-feature models, indicating that architecture-level physics priors recover part of the accuracy gain associated with engineered descriptors.

-To confirm that the improvement originates from architectural design rather than increased model size, we trained a plain MLP with a matched parameter budget (${\sim}7.4\times 10^4$; 8 hidden layers, width 102) under identical conditions: the same $(Z,N)$ inputs, data split, ensemble size, and total number of gradient steps.
-This parameter-matched MLP achieves an ensemble RMSD of 0.836\,MeV on all 3558 AME2020 nuclei and 1.232\,MeV on the 122 extrapolation nuclei (Table~\ref{tab:comparison}), both much larger than the corresponding CoNN values (0.269 and 0.728\,MeV).
-The comparison demonstrates that the CoNN's accuracy gain is not attributable to the number of trainable parameters but to the inductive biases imposed by the modular architecture and cooperative training protocol.
+As a parameter-count control, we trained a plain MLP with a matched parameter budget.
+This control used the same $(Z,N)$ inputs, data split, ensemble size, and total number of gradient steps as CoNN.
+The parameter-matched MLP gives ensemble RMSDs of 0.836\,MeV on all 3558 AME2020 nuclei and 1.232\,MeV on the 122 extrapolation nuclei (Table~\ref{tab:comparison}).
+The corresponding CoNN values are 0.269 and 0.728\,MeV, respectively, showing that matching the parameter count is not sufficient to reproduce the CoNN accuracy.

-The residual maps in Fig.~\ref{fig:fourpanel} illustrate the effect of each module through ablation.
-Panel (a) shows the FRDM2012 spherical macroscopic residual as a reference for global bulk structure\,\cite{2016Moller+Nuclear}.
-Panel (b), the CoNN macroscopic branch alone (RMSD\,=\,2.114\,MeV), reproduces the broad arc-like residual bands seen in panel (a), with clear shell-closure signatures and deformation structures consistent with the FRDM2012 macroscopic residual.
-Panel (c), after adding shell embeddings, the correlation grid, and the pairing network, the full CoNN model (RMSD\,=\,0.237\,MeV, an 89\% reduction) removes most systematic residual structure.
-Panel (d), the CoNN without the pairing module (RMSD\,=\,1.257\,MeV), restores the checkerboard pattern characteristic of odd--even staggering, indicating that odd--even staggering is the largest single contributor to the overall RMSD among the microscopic corrections, as it affects virtually every nucleus rather than being localized near shell closures.
+The residual maps in Fig.~\ref{fig:fourpanel} show how the branch structure changes the spatial pattern of mass residuals.
+Panel (a) shows the FRDM2012 spherical macroscopic residual as a qualitative reference for global bulk structure\,\cite{2016Moller+Nuclear}.
+The CoNN macroscopic branch alone gives an RMSD of 2.114\,MeV [panel (b)] and captures broad arc-like residual bands similar to those in panel (a).
+After adding the discrete embeddings, regional grid, and parity-aware network, the full CoNN model reaches an RMSD of 0.237\,MeV on this AME2016-overlap set [panel (c)] and removes much of the visible systematic residual structure.
+Removing the parity-aware network restores a checkerboard pattern [panel (d), RMSD\,=\,1.257\,MeV], consistent with unresolved odd--even staggering.
+This ablation shows that the parity-aware branch accounts for a large and spatially widespread correction in the present architecture.